EU sees 22 billion euros of new budget funds from plastics, CO2, corporate tax

 BRUSSELS (Reuters) - European Union nations should contribute new funds to the bloc’s budget to fill the gap left by Britain’s exit next year collected from taxing digital services, plastic waste and carbon emissions, the European Commission said on Wednesday.

-The new funds will amount to about 22 billion euros (19.4 billion pounds) per year for the 2021-27 period, or about 12 percent of the total EU budget revenue.
+The new funds will amount to about 22 billion euros ($26.40 billion) per year for the 2021-27 period, or about 12 percent of the total EU budget revenue.

 It also proposed that member states contribute 20 percent share of revenues from national emission trading system auctions to be worth 3 billion euros a year to the EU budget.